-Answer: People of any age who developed a qualifying disability before age 26 can open an ABLE account and contribute up to $14,000 per year.
+Answer: People of any age who developed a qualifying disability before age 26 can open an ABLE account and contribute up to $16,000 per year (as of 2022).
 The money can be used tax-free for any expenses that benefit the person with the disability, and up to $100,000 in the account doesn’t count toward the $2,000 asset limit for Supplemental Security Income benefits.

 To qualify for an ABLE account, you must meet Social Security’s definition of having “severe functional limitations” with an onset before age 26.
 IRS regulations don’t require account owners to submit documentation to the plan showing that they are eligible based on the severity and onset of their disability, although some plans have stricter requirements.
 Even if your plan doesn’t require the documentation, it’s a good idea to keep the records yourself.
 “We recommend that account owners keep documents that prove they’re qualified in their own personal files in case the IRS or Social Security Administration asks for them,” says Kaellen Hessel of the Oregon ABLE Savings Plan.

 Those who are already receiving benefits under Supplemental Security Income or Social Security Disability Insurance (and who started receiving those benefits before age 26) are automatically eligible to open an ABLE account and don’t need other documentation, says Hessel.
 People may also qualify if they have a written diagnosis from a doctor certifying that they are blind or disabled and the age of onset was before age 26.